 Some key differences

-Clearly, adults have a better understanding of traffic—both the rules, and the ways that people interpret, ignore, break or misunderstand them.
+Clearly, adults have a better understanding of traffic—both the rules and the ways that people interpret, ignore, break or misunderstand them.
 In other words, the way traffic should work, and the way it actually works.
 However, adults often take a bit more time to learn bike handling skills such as shoulder-checking and braking.
 This is partly due to our not being as flexible as kids, and partly to our having learned a few lessons in our lives that make us more cautious.

-Children are generally much quicker at picking up the bike handling skills.
+Children are generally much quicker at picking up bike handling skills.
 When given a few helpful tips, they easily do a shoulder-check while riding in a straight line thanks to their flexibility.

 Conversely, because of their age and experience levels, they also require greater supervision as well as consistent coaching on the fact that traffic can be very dangerous.
-The key here is instilling a respect for the complexity and potential danger of traffic without instilling fear.
+The key here is instilling respect for the complexity and potential danger of traffic without instilling fear.

 A child’s ability to judge speed and distance is generally much less developed than that of an adult.
-Their ability to determine the size of a gap in traffic needed to safely ride a cross a roadway is often undeveloped, and they may take too long to get started.
+Their ability to determine the size of a gap in traffic needed to safely ride across a roadway is often undeveloped, and they may take too long to get started.
 This means that a gap sufficient for an adult to cross safely may be too short for a child to cross in time, and they may be unaware of this.

 Other key challenges for children include more limited peripheral vision and a longer time required for focusing their eyes on an object.
-Being smaller, a children’s ability to see over objects is more limited, as is the ability of others to see them because of their size and height.
+Being smaller, a child’s ability to see over objects is more limited, as is the ability of others to see them because of their size and height.

 Learning happens everywhere